serinth/serverless-python-boilerplate/README.md

 - 2x private subnet
 - a NAT for outgoing calls for the private subnet lambdas (1 nat per subnet)
 - tag all resources
-- optionally provision a Cognito user pool if enabled
+- optionally provision a Cognito user pool if enabled -- see [Cognito Pools](#cognito-pools) below

 Initialize Terraform:
 ```bash